timothyb89/scoring/README.md

 On audio: This uses the standard JDK audio libraries, which comes with some
 caveats:
- # Supports only .wav formatted audio (though vorbis/ogg could be added fairly
-   easily if requested)
+ 1. Supports only .wav formatted audio (though vorbis/ogg could be added fairly easily if requested)
- # On Linux, versions of Java before 1.7 frequently fail to detect the sound
+ 2. On Linux, versions of Java before 1.7 frequently fail to detect the sound device properly.
-   device properly.
 This should be fixed with the new audio backend (Gervill)

 Note that you probably need a Java 1.7 to run the software anyway, due to the server library (Jetty) dropping support for 1.6, so point #2 is probably a non-issue anymore.

+Also note that for licensing reasons no audio files are currently included.
+For FRC teams you can generally find a copy of the .wav files used by the FIRST FMS inside its program directory.
+If these files can be confirmed as public domain, we'll include them here, but until then, we'll be looking for alternatives.

 Authors
 -------